 Saturday Morning.
 I slept in late.
 And when I woke up, the scenes in my mind’s eye was like the soft, beautiful sunshine at dawn.
 I drowned in them.

 The first thing I did was to tell my roomie that I saw a dream.
-Not any dream.
-I was working in ‘his’ lab.
-The Professor who had been my Obsession for six months now… Yeah, they tease me on this.
-Call it my Crush.
+Not just any dream.
+I dreamt about working in ‘his’ lab.
+The Professor who had been my inspiration and obsession for six months now… Yeah, they tease me on this.
+Calling it my teenage fancy.
+As if…!

 I have always wanted to be a scientist.
 As far as I can remember.
 Long before I knew the word ‘research’!
 In fact, I can’t quite place the exact age such an idea flowered in me.

 I have a memory of an ice breaking session in a camp I had been to.
 I was probably 12.
 We had been paired, and each one gets a turn on stage to speak of the partner.
 Dr. A. P. J. Abdul Kalam was the President of India back then.
 My partner went up there and declared that my ambition was to be a scientist and that my role model was Dr. Kalam.
 I distinctly remember someone’s remark about my short hair.
 He wondered whether I was following the President’s hair style!

 Tracing back, I know for certain that I definitely loved science in 4th grade.
 We had an amazing teacher who was my very first role model, hero or whatever you wanna come up with.
 Let’s name him Mr. Stork because I remember a picture of this lovely white bird in our Science textbook.
 He left my school a year later.
 However, I tracked him down recently.
 Last Teacher’s Day (Sept 5th in India) that is.
 He was frankly surprised to know that he had been my inspiration.
 It’s not that hard to understand actually.
 Because I have never uttered a word to him outside an academic situation.